-See also the -E option, section 2.1.4.
+See also the -E option, section 2.1.8.

-2.1.6 The -i Option: Include File Search Directories
+2.1.10 The -i Option: Include File Search Directories

-When NASM sees the include directive in a source file (see section 4.5), it will search for the given file not only in the current directory, but also in any directories specified on the command line by the use of the -i option.
-Therefore you can include files from a macro library, for example, by typing nasm -ic:\macrolib\ -f obj myfile.asm
+When NASM sees the include or incbin directive in a source file (see section 4.6 or section 3.2.3), it will search for the given file not only in the current directory, but also in any directories specified on the command line by the use of the -i option.
+Therefore you can include files from a macro library, for example, by typing nasm -ic:\\macrolib\\ -f obj myfile.asm